 You can search thousands of digitized books by HathiTrust -- although only books published before 1923 will be available in full text owing to copyright restrictions.
 For the remainder of titles you discover, once you have identified important titles, repeat the search using author/title data in the search tools above.

-You can also perform full-text searching into thousands of recently published books on the Title Preview platform.
-Once you have identified important titles, repeat the search using author/title data in the search tools above.
+The Central Index will perform full-text searching into thousands of recently published books.
+Once you have identified important titles, limit the search to "Books" and "Available Online" in the left column.
+If not available online within CARLI, run author/title searches in the other tools above.

 Best Book lists from many sources are found at Publishers Lunch Bookateria.